 Food allergies reportedly affect over 50 million Americans, resulting in a wide range of symptoms ranging from mild digestive distress to severe anaphylaxis.
 While genetics may be the main contributor to food allergies, researchers still are not sure what specifically causes certain people to be more sensitive to foods than others.
-Early research suggests that food allergies may come from a leaky gut.
-Read on to learn more about leaky gut and how it might be contributing to your food allergies.
+Early research suggests that food allergies may originate from a leaky gut.

 What is Leaky Gut?

-Your intestinal lining plays an important role in the absorption of vitamins and minerals from your food into your bloodstream while acting as a barrier against toxins, undigested food particles, bacteria, and waste products.
-When your intestines experience excess damage, the tight junctions keeping the lining strong begin to thin, resulting in increased permeability, or a leaky gut.
-Increased intestinal permeability allows those toxins and otherwise harmful substances to enter your bloodstream, triggering the body’s immune response that may result in chronic inflammation and other issues.
+As an adult, your intestinal lining plays an important role in the absorption of vitamins and minerals from your food into your bloodstream while acting as a barrier against toxins, undigested food particles, bacteria, and waste products.
+When your small intestines experience excess damage, the tight junctions keeping the lining strong begin to thin, resulting in increased permeability (“bad” permeability).
+Increased intestinal permeability allows those toxins, harmful substances, and undigested food to enter your bloodstream, triggering the body’s immune response that may result in chronic inflammation and other issues over time.

-Symptoms of a leaky gut can vary and may include:
+Symptoms of a leaky gut can vary from person to person, and may include:

 - Digestive issues